lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 ## Introduction

-My focus here is Hugo so I won't be writing CSS and I'll use as little HTML as possible.
+My focus in this tutorial is Hugo, so I won't be writing CSS and I'll use as little HTML as possible.
 I'll be using some basic JavaScript examples to help explain Hugo's syntax but JavaScript experience is unnecessary.

 Things do get a little heavy towards the end but I'll go through the code in detail so it should all make sense.
 If you'd like to see the whole thing, skip ahead to <a href="#the-final-code">the final code</a>.